miah-k/rock-paper-scissors/README.md

 # rock-paper-scissors
-A rock paper scissors game, where the user plays 5 rounds against the computer.
-The game is played in the console and uses basic JavaScript.
+A rock paper scissors game, where the user plays against the computer until one player earns five points.
+The game uses basic JavaScript and DOM methods.